neurospin/pypreclin/README.rst

 =======

 Make sure you have installed all the dependencies listed above properly.
-Further instructions are available at xxx
+Further instructions are available at http://neurospin.github.io/pypreclin/generated/installation.html

 Using Singularity
 =================

-Singularity (https://singularity.lbl.gov/) is a convenient to deploy complete pyPreClin installations (including all dependencies).
-Once deployed, it is an isolated environment with separate filesystem and namespaces for processes, etc. Please refer to the Singularity documentation at for more details.
+Singularity (https://singularity.lbl.gov/) is convenient to deploy complete pypreclin installations (including all dependencies).
+Once deployed, it is an isolated environment with separate filesystem and namespaces for processes, etc. Please refer to the Singularity documentation for more details.

-We provide a Singularity image with pyPreClin, which can be found at xxx.
+We provide a Singularity image with pypreclin, which can be found at http://biodev.cea.fr/pypreclin/pypreclin-ubuntu.simg.

 To use it install first Singularity.
 On Debian/Ubuntu the package is called singularity-container.
 You can check that Singularity is installed by